-11. The Shops at Merrick Park: Sunset Yoga and Cocktails
+4.11.
+The Shops at Merrick Park: Sunset Yoga and Cocktails

 For a better view, navigate yourself to the rooftop terrace building.
-Some best places for such a scenic view are Standard Spa Miami Hotel, Sunset Marina Harbor in Maurice Gibb Memorial Park, and Matheson Hammock Park.
+Some of the best places for such a scenic view are Standard Spa Miami Hotel, Sunset Marina Harbor in Maurice Gibb Memorial Park, and Matheson Hammock Park.

-Why does Miami have a Pink Sunset?
+5. Why does Miami have a Pink Sunset?

 Being with the Nautical twilight implies that you can watch more shades of grey, and the civil twilight paints the sky with hues of red-orange and pink.
 The astronomical twilight is generally perceived as dark; you see shades of purple and dark blue tones.

-What is the Longest Day in Miami?
+6. What is the Longest Day in Miami?

-How to Reach the Miami Beaches?
+7. How do you reach the Miami Beaches?

 If you’re driving to Miami, you can take I-95 South to get to the city.
-The I-195 takes you across Biscayne bay from the mainland city and reaches the Mid-Miami beach.
+The I-195 takes you across Biscayne Bay from the mainland city and reaches the Mid-Miami beach.
 From there, on either side (North and South), you can get to the remaining tourist spots and attractions.